 Chris Smith BA Dip MBACP

 Welcome to the site.
-I am an experienced BACP registered integrative counsellor supporting clients in the Lewisham and Greenwich area of southeast London.
+I am an experienced BACP registered integrative counsellor, supporting clients in Lewisham, Greenwich and southeast London.

 I would like to reach out to anyone who feels counselling might be an overwhelming process exposing painful memories and vulnerabilities.
 Everyone is vulnerable and can benefit from support at one time or another.
-Please be assured that after one session with me you will feel totally at ease and relatively comfortable talking about those things which are hard to talk about.
-My style is down to earth and frank with your needs and wellbeing paramount.
+Please be assured that after an initial session with me you will feel at ease, supported and relatively comfortable talking about difficult things, maybe for the first time.
+My counselling style is down to earth and compassionate, with your care and wellbeing the primary focus.

-If you are experiencing anxiety, low mood and unhelpful thoughts, maybe connected to family, work, health or self image, we will discuss whatever is going on, and together work on finding ways forward.
-Often we do not always see our own 'bigger picture', so with a counsellor's extra perspective, you can hopefully get a clearer view of where things have been going wrong and what you can do to bring about positive change.
+If you are experiencing anxiety, debilitating emotions, relationship problems or issues connected to work, health or self image, we will explore these feelings, finding where they originate, and work out ways forward.
+Often we do not always see our own 'bigger picture', so with the counsellor's extra perspective, we can get a clearer view of where things have been going wrong and what we can do to bring about positive change.
 This might mean finding a specific solution, changing our thinking, or gaining helpful insight.

-Our work together will begin with me listening your story.
-We will also discuss what you would like to achieve in our sessions and any changes you hope to see going forward.
-Currently I work with clients in the following areas:
+Our work together will begin with your story and a discussion about what you would like to achieve or gain in our sessions going forward.
+Currently I am working with clients with some of the following issues.

-- Managing anxieties, low mood and negative thinking
+- Managing anxieties, low mood and stuck or negative thinking

 - Understanding and coping with addictions and risky, harmful behaviour